Carlos – Car Entertainment System

 Entertainment and information systems become an important part of our lives.
 One of the most modern and natural human-computer types of interaction is an augmented reality (AR), where a real-world environment is supplemented by virtual data, such as visual, textual and audio data.

 Our aim is to create a prototype of an interactive system with a user-friendly interface for fellow travellers in a car designed for entertainment and educational purposes.
 The proposed system called Carlos changes a car side window into a transparent projection screen to supply the surrounding reality with the virtual information.
 The system creates an AR on a car window, due to which it can inform travellers about the immediate environment in real-time.

 Carlos visualises the information on a side window with a transparent film using a small LED projector.
 The whole system is controlled using a mobile phone with gestures, voice commands or rotation of the device.

-Carlos is not only the information system, but also the entertainment system.
-It uses the object detection also for an educational game based on the answering a question related to the object.
-Another AR game is a flight game which aim is to keep a plane above the horizon as long as possible.
-In order to detect the horizon the system detects sky regions with an edge detection algorithm.
+Carlos is not only the information system but also the entertainment system.
+It uses object detection also for an educational game based on answering a question related to the object.
+Another AR game is a flight game whose aim is to keep a plane above the horizon as long as possible.
+In order to detect the horizon, the system detects sky regions with an edge detection algorithm.
 The flight of a plane is controlled by simple gestures on a screen or rotation of a smartphone.

-Most AR car systems create an AR on a front window to display navigation information or increase the safety by detecting objects close to the car.
-An example of an entertainment system which aim is closer to our system is a project called Touch the Train Window by
+Most AR car systems create an AR on a front window to display navigation information or increase safety by detecting objects close to the car.
+An example of an entertainment system whose aim is closer to our system is a project called Touch the Train Window by

-* Master study programme in field: Information Systems
+* Master study programme in the field: Information Systems